strategist922/SolutionArchitects/BLOG.md

 ![architecture-usecase-image](./media/architecture-usecase.png)

-When everything is successfully deployed and running, the final result will be a PowerBI dashboard showing the ratings of each individual device in real time and the average rating for all four devices.
+When everything is successfully deployed and running, the final result will be a PowerBI dashboard showing the ratings of each individual device in real time and the average rating for all devices.

 ![dashboard-usecase-image](./media/dashboard-usecase.png)